V-Sekai/manuals/docs/decisions/20210612-flow-avatar-asset-pipeline.md

-# Convert Any to VRM via flow-avatar-asset-pipeline
+# Convert FBX and glTF2 to VRM via flow-avatar-asset-pipeline

 ## Context and Problem Statement